 Emotions are simply energy in motion.

-Providing us with valuable clues as to how to live more in alignment with our true desires.
+And they provide you with valuable clues on how to live in alignment with your true desires.

-As far as I’m concerned, being willing and able to express your full range of emotions, in a healthy way, with the people you love, is the key to living a rich and full life.
+Being willing to express your full range of emotions in a healthy way is the key to living a rich life.